ScoilApp/Scoil/README.md

 ## Self-Host

 Begin with Docker to deploy your own feature-rich, unrestricted version of Swox.
 Our team is diligently updating to the latest version.
-For more information on how to self-host Slax, please refer to our [documentation](https://slaxai.app/).
+For more information on how to self-host Swox, please refer to our [documentation](https://Swoxai.app/).

 ## Hiring